 Even if the shareholders of the target company approve the acquisition, the deal is still subject to the approval of a regulatory body (e.g., Department of Justice).
 The government regulator may disapprove of a friendly takeover if the deal violates competition (also known as antitrust or anti-monopoly) laws.

 Other buyout terms also play a crucial role since the offer is a comprehensive legal document that includes several provisions and clauses.
 For example, the buyout terms may include provisions regarding the brand and operations of the target company, as well as the inclusion of key shareholders of the target company in the board of directors of the acquirer.

 Advantages of a Friendly Takeover

-Generally, friendly takeover deals deliver substantial advantages to both bidders and target companies relative to the hostile takeover.
+Generally, friendly takeover deals deliver substantial advantages to both bidders and target companies, as compared to a hostile takeover.
 Some of the advantages include the following:

-- The target company does not incur costs due to the agency problem and/or does not erase its value due to the employed defense mechanisms to prevent a hostile takeover.
+- The target company does not incur costs or erase its value due to employing defense mechanisms to prevent a hostile takeover.

 Example of a Friendly Takeover

-In 2014, Facebook Inc. announced the acquisition of mobile messaging company WhatsApp.
+In 2014, Facebook Inc. announced the acquisition of the mobile messaging company, WhatsApp.
 According to the statement issued by Facebook, the deal was intended to “support Facebook and WhatsApp’s shared mission to bring more connectivity and utility to the world by delivering core services efficiently and affordably.”

 The acquisition was executed in the form of a friendly takeover.
 Facebook acquired all outstanding shares and options of WhatsApp for $4 billion in cash and 183 million of Facebook Class A common shares.
 Additionally, Facebook assigned more than 45 million restricted shares to WhatsApp’s employees.
-The total value of a deal was valued at around $19 billion.
+The total value of the deal was estimated at around $19 billion.